MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/access-analytics-data-using-windows-store-services.md

 keywords: windows 10, uwp, Store services, Windows Store analytics API
 ---

-# Access analytics data using Windows Store services
+# Access analytics data using Store services

 Use the *Windows Store analytics API* to programmatically retrieve analytics data for apps that are registered to your or your organization's Windows Dev Center account.
 This API enables you to retrieve data for app and add-on (also known as in-app product or IAP) acquisitions, errors, app ratings and reviews.
 This API uses Azure Active Directory (Azure AD) to authenticate the calls from your app or service.